Lesson Plan - Get It!

 There are different forms of energy.
 They include sound, light, electrical, and thermal energy.
 These types of power fall into two main categories.

 - potential energy

 - kinetic energy

-If the swing stops moving, or is no longer in motion, its energy is stored in the form of potential energy.
+If the swing stops moving or is no longer in motion, its energy is stored as potential energy.
 Once the swing starts moving again, its potential energy is transformed into kinetic energy.

 This leads to another critical point about energy, Energy cannot be created or destroyed; instead, it can be transferred from one form to another.

 For example, lighting has a potential electric energy that is transformed into light, heat, and sound energy.